catalyst-cooperative/pudl/docs/dev/settings_files.rst

    * - Parameter
      - Description
-   * - ``refyear``
-     - A single 4-digit year to use as the reference for inferring FERC Form 1 database's structure.
-Typically, the most recent year of available data.
    * - ``years``
      - A list of years to be included in the cloned FERC Form 1 database.
 You should only use a continuous range of years.
 1994 is the earliest year